-It’s gone midnight when the door bursts open and Bonney crashes in, his back to the room.
-His pistol is drawn but it’s trained on the men on the porch outside.
-Me and Garrett are hiding in the shadows at the back of the room like a couple of snakes.
+It’s gone midnight when the door to Pete Maxwell’s room clatters open and Bonney crashes in, his pistol drawn and trained at the men on the porch outside.
+Pete and Sheriff Garrett are crouchin’ in the dark at the back of the room, like a couple of snakes.

-“Who are these guys, Pete?”
-Bonney calls to me over his shoulder.
+‘Who are these guys, Pete?’
+Bonney calls over his shoulder.

-The ‘guys’ outside are Garrett’s deputies.
-They’d arrived just before supper.
+The ‘guys’ are Garrett’s deputies.
 They’re as ugly as homemade sin and twice as mean.
-Useless at keepin’ watch too by all accounts.
-Bonney isn’t expecting the deputies and so he backs into my room thinking it’s safe.
-He would cut and run if he knew Garrett was lurking in the dark with me.
+But useless at keepin’ watch by all accounts.
+Bonney ain’t expectin’ anyone, least of all these deputies, so he keeps them in sight as he backs into the room barefoot.
+He’d cut and run if he knew what was waiting for him.

-Bonney raises his pistol towards us but Garrett has the drop and catches him clean in the chest.
-Bonney’s left arm flaps up and over his head as the shot spins him.
-A devil’s dance in the moonlight.
-He slumps against the doorframe as Garrett’s second shot whistles out of the door and into the night.
-Bonney stays like that for an age, his pistol held limp at his side.
-Garrett moves to shoot again but Bonney thumps to the floor.
+Bonney raises his pistol and aims it into the dark, but Garrett has the drop.
+The bullet cracks the silence and lights up the room like spittin’ fire, catching Bonney clean in the chest.
+The shot spins Bonney, sendin’ his left arm up and over his head like he’s the devil dancin’ in the moonlight.
+He gives a grunt and slumps against the door.
+Garrett lets off a second shot but it whistles past Bonney into the night.
+Bonney stays like that for an age – peaceful like, as if he’s restin’ or thinkin’ – his pistol held limp.
+Garrett narrows his eyes to shoot again but Bonney’s legs give out and he thumps to the floor.

 William H. Bonney, aka Henry McCarthy, aka Billy the Kid.
 Wanted dead or alive.
-Always better dead, cleaner too.
+Better dead, cleaner too.
 The dead take their secrets with them.